Ingest your first CTI report¶

 print("=== Cobalt Strike Relationships ===")

-for neighbor in malware_neighbors:
+for rel in tool_rels:

-print(f" Cobalt Strike --[{neighbor['relationship']}]--> {neighbor['entity_type']}:{neighbor['entity_value']}")
+print(f" Cobalt Strike --[{rel['relationship']}]--> {node['entity_type']}:{node['entity_value']}")

 === APT28 Relationships ===

-APT28 --[USES_TOOL]--> tool:cobalt strike
+APT28 --[USES_TOOL]--> tool:cobalt-strike

 APT28 --[EXPLOITS_CVE]--> cve:CVE-2024-1111